 - Play an important role in an exciting Kansas statewide conference

 - Listing on the conference electronic marketing/program materials

-- Registration fee is waived for selected presenters
+- Discounted registration fee for selected presenters

 - Meals, participant items, Continuing Education Hours and/or any other item available to participants